kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/backup-and-restore/_index.en.md

 More info on that here [Etcd Backup Destination Settings]({{< ref "../../../tutorials_howtos/administration/admin_panel/backup_buckets" >}}).

 {{% notice note %}}
-The legacy way of enabling the automatic etcd backups through the KubermaticConfiguration is still supported, although deprecated.
-It's advised to migrate to the Seed backup destinations.
+The legacy way of enabling the automatic etcd backups through the KubermaticConfiguration or Seed.Spec.EtcdBackup is not supported since 2.20.
+Migration to the Seed backup destinations is required.
 {{% /notice %}}

 ### Backup and Delete Containers

-The new Backup controller is designed to be a drop-in replacement for the legacy backup controller.
-To achieve this, the legacy `backupStoreContainer` and `backupCleanupContainer` are supported by the new controller.
-However, it's best to use the new containers to enable the full functionality of the new controller.

- * *`backupStoreContainer`*: it's recommended to update the seed controller configuration to use the new backup container.
-The new container spec is provided in the `charts` directory shipped with the KKP release:
+The backup controller uses 2 default jobs to for storing backups and deleting them.
+If needed, it is possible to configure custom jobs in the KubermaticConfiguration.

+ * *`backupStoreContainer`*:
  ```bash
  charts/kubermatic/static/store-container-new.yaml
  ```

-* *`backupDeleteContainer`*: backup deletions are performed using a customizable container that is passed to the seed controller via new optional argument `backupDeleteContainer`.
-If this option is not set, the controller will not perform deletions and the legacy `backupCleanupContainer` will be used instead.
-A container spec is provided in the `charts` directory shipped with the KKP release:
+* *`backupDeleteContainer`*:
 ```bash
 charts/kubermatic/static/delete-container.yaml
 ```

-{{% notice note %}}
-You can't have both `backupCleanupContainer` and `backupDeleteContainer` set. `backupDeleteContainer` will take precedence when the new controller is enabled.
-{{% /notice %}}

 ### S3 Credentials and Settings

 The new controllers will use the credentials setup in the Seed Backup destinations, depending on the destination used.

-{{% notice note %}}
-Legacy credentials from `kube-system/s3-credentials` and the bucket details in `s3-settings` configmap is still supported, but deprecated.
-Please migrate to backup destinations.
-{{% /notice %}}

 ## Creating Backups